Luminosaa/Virtualization-Cold-Migration/lab_1/ANSWERS.md

 * Creating a virtual machine and virtual CPU,
 ```
 KVM_CREATE_VM: Returns a VM file descriptor that can be used to control the new virtual machine.
 The new VM has no virtual cpus and no memory.
-KVM_CREATE_VCPU: rReturns a vcpu file descriptor on success, -1 on error.
+KVM_CREATE_VCPU: Returns a vcpu file descriptor on success, -1 on error.
 This API adds a vcpu to a virtual machine.
 ```
 * Accessing the virtual CPU registers
 ```